 Workers have fallen sick in buildings ranging from libraries and hospitals to offices, and some of them say poor indoor air is to blame.
 Complaints are especially common in newer, energy-efficient buildings where windows are sealed shut and fresh air is scarce.
-So many cases have been reported that the Environmental Protection Agency estimates that one out of four new or renovated indoor buildings in the U.S. may be classified as "sick buildings."
+Over the years so many cases have been reported to the Environmental Protection Agency that there's long been a term for employees' suffering: "sick building syndrome."
 Workers suffering building-related illnesses cost business billions each year in lost productivity, sending many companies on a desperate search for answers.

 Indoor air: a chemical stew?

 Of course, sometimes indoor air is actually better than outdoor air, depending on pollution levels.
 But in other cases employees are working in a sort of low-level chemical stew -- an unwelcome byproduct of our industrialized environment.

 Employees in high-rises, particularly those over parking garages or loading docks, may breathe in carbon monoxide carried into the building through the fresh-air-intake vents.
 If smokers are chatting outside next to an air intake vent, workers inside the building may even inhale secondhand smoke through the ventilation system.
 Printers and fax machines emit ozone, which may combine with other organic chemicals in the workplace.
 Exterminators spray pesticides that may linger for days in the carpet.
 Cleaning products sprayed on walls and floors at night add to the mix, as do copy machines, which emit ozone and are frequently unvented.
 Revolving doors suck in car exhaust and cigarette fumes from people smoking outside; building renovations throw in construction dust, paint fumes, and "off-gassing" fumes from new carpets.
 If you're like most office workers, you can't crack open a window because you work in a sealed building.